 Lenders have different methods to assess the affordability of contractors.
 The amount you can borrow will vary.
-A lot of the specialist lenders will usually assess affordability by using the below calculation:
+A lot of specialist lenders will usually assess affordability by using the below calculation:

-Contracted day rate x Number of days worked each week = your weekly income
+- Contracted day rate x Number of days worked each week = your weekly income

-Your weekly income x 48 weeks = Your annual income
+- Your weekly income x 48 weeks = Your annual income

 Some lenders may only lend up to 3x your annual income, with others lending up to 4-5x your annual income.
 In this case, your maximum mortgage amount based on 4x your annual income would be £192,000 for that specific lender.

-How much deposit will I need for a contractor mortgage?
+How much deposit does a contractor need?

-The reason lenders use a restricted approach is generally because the field of contracting is so varied.
+The reason lenders use a restricted approach is because the field of contracting is so varied.
 Lenders base their mortgage assessments on risk.
 If lenders deem you to be too much of a risk then you’ll be declined.

 If you’ve been declined, then don’t panic and certainly don’t give up.
 There are many different ways to approach lenders and there are specialist advisors that can help you every step of the way.

-Establishing why your application was declined is a good start to understanding where the gaps in your application are.
+Establishing why your mortgage was declined is a good start to understanding where the gaps in your application are.
 If you’re in a rush to buy a house, you can also ask your mortgage advisor to speak to the estate agent on your behalf.
 This can minimise the chances of you losing the property to another buyer.

 Our advisors can also go through your application and make sure it’s strong enough and placed with the best-suited lender.
 Not only should an advisor be able to secure you a mortgage, but they should be able to secure the best possible rate available to you.

-Contractor mortgages with adverse credit
+Contractor mortgages with bad credit